IVIVVV/MrRobot/README.md

 and access that user "robot": su robot. open the txt folder and we got ourself the 2nd key

 - After finding the second key i got stuck and have no idea where else to look for, after some research(days after) i learned that i can execute shell from nmap
-+ from there i remembered that there was a directory with nmap so i did what i have to do: nmap --interactive and that actually works following the guides in this site https://gtfobins.github.io/gtfobins/nmap/
++ from there i remembered that there was a directory with nmap so i did what i have to do: nmap --interactive and that actually works following the guides on this site https://gtfobins.github.io/gtfobins/nmap/
 + the command:
 nmap --interactive
-nmap> !sh
+nmap> !sh.
 and now we are root :D

 - List everything within root directory and we see the last key and GG!
 I CAN FINALLY SLEEP NOW